amalone341/amalone341.github.io/_posts/2025-10-04-Thinking-About-Time-To-X-Metrics.md

 <img title="Blank_Chain" src="https://github.com/amalone341/amalone341.github.io/blob/main/assets/image/Blank_Chain.png?raw=true" alt="" align="left" width="863" height="90" data-align="right">

-These letters will give us the starting and end point for the time metrics later on.
+These letters will give us the starting and end points for the time metrics later on.
 Each outside of B and G should be single points in time.

 ###### **A. Initial Compromise:** Time of the first step in the killchain.